tanwargaurav13/Coder-of-Delhi/README.md

 Pollution levels were categorized into:

-- Low
+* Low
-- Medium
+* Medium
-- High
+* High

-The relationship between pollution category and average crime rate was explored.
+The relationship between pollution category and crime rate was explored.

 ### 6. Correlation Analysis

-Correlation analysis was performed to understand relationships between:
+Correlation analysis was used to examine relationships between:

-- Population and crime rate
+* Population and crime rate
-- Average income and crime rate
+* Average income and crime rate
-- Pollution and crime rate
+* Pollution and crime rate
-- Population density and crime rate
+* Population density and crime rate

 ### 7. Normalization